 Trust and Transparency Analysis

 Zealthy's trust profile is below average for the telehealth industry.
-The combination of an active federal lawsuit, a controversial founder, and polarized reviews creates real risk.
+The combination of an active federal lawsuit, a 2026 FDA warning letter, a controversial founder, and polarized reviews creates real risk.

 What Checks Out